-Most assume only divergent thinking is associated with creativity, but that is incorrect.
-It is necessary for creativity too.
+Most might think that divergent thinking and creativity are closely linked, but that is incorrect.
 According to the Geneplore model, creativity is a cycle consisting of the generation stage and the exploration stage.
 Divergent thinking is the generation of ideas and convergent thinking explores ideas to put them in motion.

-These general guidelines are beneficial to enhance creativity with convergent thinking:
+These general guidelines are beneficial to enhancing creativity with convergent thinking:

 Questions beginning with “what,” who,” “when,” or “where” are typically convergent thinking questions.
 Convergent questions are less complex, easy to formulate, and strategic in nature.
 Asking questions creates goals to strive towards.
 The questions structure the thinking process.
-They also determine which information is no longer relevant and should be discarded.
+They also determine which information should be discarded.

 Convergent thinking is an objective experience.
 After establishing clear goals, those goals become the basis for the thought process.
 Objectiveness is focal for the organization and planning.
 Guide all questions around the objectives.
-This ensures the overall solution is met competently and without excessive distraction.
+This makes sure that we can find a solution without distraction.

 Although we all appreciate situations of instant gratification, arriving at the single best solution to a problem is not instantaneous.
 Be deliberate when practicing convergent thinking.
 Hasty decisions prematurely eliminate ideas that could have potentially been successful.
 If overwhelmed, take a break from the process and return later with a fresh perspective.